Strategic Financial Management

 Financial Operations & Executive Oversight

-The objective is not volume or speed of reporting.
+The objective is not reporting volume.

 It is clarity, timing, and interpretability.